danielstebbings/STRATHcube-Downlink-2425/Admin/EDHPC/typst-doc/charged-ieee/main.typ

 == Objectives
 // TODO: Improve objectives
 This work focused on the development of STRATHcube's downlink communications system design, with objectives to:
-+ Develop a comprehensive link budget for the STRATHcube space to Earth link.
++ Develop a comprehensive link budget for the STRATHcube downlink communications to identify relevant design parameters.
-+ Develop a detailed system design allocating data processing to the
++ Develop a detailed system architecture leveraging both the processing system and programmable logic of the target Zynq device.
-+ Develop an engineering model targeting development boards that were representative of flight hardware
++ Develop an engineering model targeting development boards that were representative of planned flight hardware.

 The scope was limited to exclude the uplink design, with deployment onto hardware as an optional goal.
 Due to this, the system was designed to be modular to facilitate future development.

 = Adaptive Coding and Modulation Analysis <sec:acm_anal>

-== Link Budget Analysis
+== Link Budget Analysis <sec:link_budget>

 A new link budget was created to identify the received #acr("SNR") at each time step during the pass.
 Parameters were divided into _static_, those that would not change during a pass, and _dynamic_, those that would, as shown by @tab:static_link_params and @tab:dynamic_link_params.